 To apply for a deduction, your organisation will need to follow the same processes as applying for the income exemption.

-If you're a charitable organisation, go to the Charities Commission website to register as a charity.
+If you're a charitable organisation, go to the Charities Services website to register as a charity.

 If you're a non-profit body of any other kind, you may qualify for an income tax exemption.

 Income tax exemptions aren't automatic.
-You'll need to apply to us in writing - go to "Contact us" for our address details.
+You'll need to apply to us in writing.

 Your organisation can send us a draft document of your exemption application for us to review.
 We can then suggest any changes before your organisation goes through the process and cost of having it submitted.

 When you apply for the exemption, please include the following information about your organisation:

 - IRD number - if you don't have one, you'll need to apply.
 Please complete an IRD number application - non-individual (IR596)

 - a copy of its rules, constitution, trust deed or other founding documents - preferably in draft (before being finalised) form